The Getaway (video game): Development

-The game originally began life on the 32-bit PlayStation, off the back of Porsche Challenge.
-After having made an acclaimed circuit driving game, Brendan McNamara – like many other developers at the time – felt that a free-roaming vehicle game was an interesting concept worth exploring.
-The title was prototyped and playable missions were made, but it then evolved into a PlayStation 2 project.
-However, the original code was kept and there was talk of including it on the finished game, which would ultimately not happen.
-Apart from several screenshots printed in the Official U.S. PlayStation Magazine, the original version would never see release.
+The Getaway's development originated at Sony Computer Entertainment Europe on the PlayStation, off the back of Porsche Challenge.
+After Porsche Challenge, director Brendan McNamara felt that a free-roaming vehicle game was an interesting concept worth exploring.
+The title was prototyped and playable missions were made; several screenshots appeared in the Official U.S. PlayStation Magazine.
+The project evolved into a PlayStation 2 game.
+The original code was kept and there was a discussion of including it on the finished version of The Getaway, which would ultimately not happen.
+The original version has not been released.

-In moving over to vastly more capable hardware, the scope of the title expanded, as did its ambitions.
-Bizarre Creations were generating a lot attention due to their successful result in reproducing the streets of central London for their Sega Dreamcast racer Metropolis Street Racer (MSR).
+Bizarre Creations received attention due to their successful result in reproducing the streets of central London for their Sega Dreamcast racer Metropolis Street Racer (MSR).
 As MSR was being hyped and primed for release as one of the Dreamcast's so-called "killer applications", Sony Computer Entertainment Europe felt compelled to attempt to steal Sega's thunder by promising the creation of a PlayStation 2 title which would re-create a massive 113 square kilometers (70 square miles) of London, displaying the ferocity with which Sony Computer Entertainment Europe was willing to attempt to challenge its veteran competitor.
+In moving over to vastly more capable hardware, the scope of the title expanded, as did its ambitions; the unit at Sony was formally spun off as an independent unit named Team Soho.
 The final creation actually only yielded an area of 16 square kilometers (10 square miles).

-Re-creating even 16 square kilometers proved a daunting task and a technical nightmare, factors which may have delayed the release of The Getaway by several years.
-In the case of the latter, the programmers had to perfect an engine that could constantly stream three-dimensional geometry and texture data; of the areas of London the player was currently in close proximity to.
-At no point was the entire city loaded into memory, as it simply wouldn't fit.
-Unlike Rockstar's Grand Theft Auto III, it was not an acceptable option for the Team Soho developers to break the city up into separate regions and impose a loading time delay when crossing between areas.
+Re-creating 16 square kilometers proved a daunting task and a technical nightmare, factors which may have delayed the release of The Getaway by several years.
+In the case of the latter, the programmers had to perfect an engine that could constantly stream three-dimensional geometry and texture data; of the areas of London the player was in close proximity to.
+At no point was the city loaded into memory, as it simply would not fit.
+Unlike Rockstar Games's Grand Theft Auto III, it was not an acceptable option for the Team Soho developers to break the city up into separate regions and impose a loading time delay when crossing between areas.